openml/openml-python/doc/progress.rst

 * ADD #523: Support for scikit-learn 0.20's new ColumnTransformer.
 * ADD #459: Enhanced support to store runs on disk prior to uploading them to OpenML.
+* ADD #564: New helpers to access the structure of a flow (and find its subflows).
 * FIX #538: Support loading clustering tasks.
 * FIX #464: Fixes a bug related to listing functions (returns correct listing size).